paralax/ColossalOpera/hard/elevator_scheduling.md

 	C1 12 .1 1

+This translates to Car 1, capacity of 12 people, moves at .1 floors per second (ten seconds to traverse a floor up or down), and starting at floor 1.

 Then you'll get another integer on a line, *M*.
 The next *M* lines will show riders, with fields: Rider identification, elevator request time in seconds, source floor and destination floor.
 Rider identification numbers will be *stable*, meaning the rider will have the same identifier the entire exercise.
 Examples:

 	R1 0 1 4

+This translates to Rider 1 who at time point 0 wants to go from floor 1 to floor 4.

 # Output Description